03 Apr Natural Burial – A Tranquil Space, a Beautiful Place

 Where the dust of ancient bones has spread a dryness over all,

-Lay me over leafy loam
+Lay me over leafy loam where, sheltered from the cold

 Little seeds investigate and tender leaves unfold.